Equipment module stable¶

 - Per-Family settings-schema versioning history.
 The current schema replaces the prior schema on every

-update_family_settings_schema; the event log carries the history, but no separate projection exposes "schema at time T". - Wiring.
-Which Asset port connects to which other Asset port lives in
+update_family_settings_schema; the event log carries the history, but no separate projection exposes "schema at time T". - Wiring at the Plan tier.
+Which Asset port connects to which other Asset port across the whole experiment lives in

 Aggregates¶